Blame It On Rio (1984) – A Review

 Meanwhile Bologna finds out his innocent daughter had sex with an older man and sets out trying to find out who it is so he can kill him.
 He recruits his best friend Caine to help him solve this mystery and madcap hijinks ensue as Caine tries to keep his pal off his scent and in the meantime try to resist the temptations of bedding Johnson over and over again – which he fails at acouple times.

 I don’t think Rio is as bad as it’s made out to be.
 It’s awfully silly, is filled with performances that are either over-the-top or just plain bad and there really isn’t much of a story in here.
-Most of the movie consists of just wacky little scenes of Caine trying to sneak through windows, acting all awkward in front of Bolgona or Johnson disrobing.
+Most of the movie consists of just wacky little scenes of Caine trying to sneak through windows, acting all awkward in front of Bolgona or Johnson disrobing and trying to seduce Caine.

 Perhaps I’m being too kind to Blame It On Rio, but I always viewed it as simply a dumb time waster and used to wonder why Caine agreed to be in it.
-That was until I later learned how much of his career was fueled by the paychecks and filming locations.
+That was until I later learned how much of his career was fueled by the paychecks and filming locations he’d have to goto.

-The the main highlight of this movie and the thing that stands out the most from it is Michelle Johnson.
+The main highlight of this movie and the thing that stands out the most from it is Michelle Johnson.
 She is gorgeous and doesn’t shy away from displaying her attributes.
 She was plucked out of obscurity to appear in Rio by director Stanley Donan and she was an ideal choice.
-She’s the embodiment of the male fantasy.
-You see her on the beach and tongues will be wagging.
+She’s the embodiment of the teen male fantasy at this time.
+You see her topless on the beach and young tongues will be wagging.
 She’s sort of the 80’s/teen/sex version of Bo Derek from 10.

 There were many adolescents at the time who fell for her as soon as they saw her in this movie and even years later she has left countless lusting memories that haven’t faded.
 She’s pretty bad at the acting part, but that’s a minor quibble in the context of this film.